 Nature in Cyprus

 The third-largest island in the Mediterranean, Cyprus is bursting with unmissable natural sights.
-Furthermore, its idyllic climate ensures long, hot and dry summers, perfect for a beach vacation to Cyprus, alongside mild winters, ideal for getting out and exploring the rugging interior of the island.
+Furthermore, its idyllic climate ensures long, hot and dry summers, perfect for a beach holiday to Cyprus, alongside mild winters, ideal for getting out and exploring the rugging interior of the island.
 One of the most photographed natural sights on the island is Aphrodite’s Rock, said to have transported the Goddess of Love to the island in Greek mythology.
 For hiking trips, visitors can head to the lush scenery of the breathtaking Cedar Valley.
 The trees that grow here are closely related to the famous Lebanese Cedar.
 Alternatively, the dramatic landscapes of the Akamas Peninsula and its national park invite you to adventure off the beaten path.
 Here, you’ll find the Avakas Gorge, home to scenic nature trails and unique endemic plant species.
 Furthermore, Cyprus is also known for its waterfalls, with the cool waters of the Adonis Baths and the thundering cascades of Millomeri among the most popular places to take a dip during the hot summer months.

-Of course, if you’re visiting Cyprus for sun, sea and sand, the island’s beaches are arguably among the best in Europe. favorites include the white sand cove of Nissi Beach, the turquoise waters of Lara Bay and the little-known Blue Lagoon of Akamas, one of the best-kept secrets of the Akamas Peninsula!
-After all, package vacations to Cyprus are always popular and the island’s resort towns are loved by international tourists who come to enjoy the idyllic Mediterranean coastline.
+Of course, if you’re visiting Cyprus for sun, sea and sand, the island’s beaches are arguably among the best in Europe.
+Favourites include the white sand cove of Nissi Beach, the turquoise waters of Lara Bay and the little-known Blue Lagoon of Akamas, one of the best-kept secrets of the Akamas Peninsula!
+After all, package holidays to Cyprus are always popular and the island’s resort towns are loved by international tourists who come to enjoy the idyllic Mediterranean coastline.
 At the very heart of Cyprus stands Mount Olympus, 6401 feet high and a hot spot for hiking enthusiasts.
 In fact, it’s a popular skiing destination during the winter months!

 Culture of Cyprus